University of Minnesota Medical School Application Process

 The University of Minnesota MD program will only accept a total of three letters.

-If you have already submitted your AMCAS application and did not identify the three letters you want us to receive, our reviewers will select three letters to read at their discretion.
-We can not direct them on which letters to read.
+If an applicant did not identify three letters for the University of Minnesota in the AMCAS application, reviewers will select three letters to read at their discretion.
+The Office of Admissions can not direct reviewers on which letters to read.

-In order to receive a supplemental application, your American Medical College Application Service (AMCAS) application will be reviewed for the following criteria:
+In order to receive a supplemental application, the American Medical College Application Service (AMCAS) application will be reviewed for the following criteria:

 If an applicant indicates on their AMCAS application that they are retaking the MCAT at a future date, we will wait to screen this application until the scores are verified and released to our office.